moisotico/EstructurasII/Tarea_Prog_2/README.md

 * Problema3: Calculation of the constant pi via pthreads.

 ## Getting Started
-clone this repo with
+Clone this repo with:
  ```
  git clone https://github.com/moisotico/EstructurasII.git
  ```

 ## Installing
-Once downloaded, use the following commands to make and compile the code
+Once downloaded, use the following commands to make and compile the code:
 ```
 cd </repo directory/Tarea_Prog_2>
 make build
 ```

 ## Running
-To run Problema2 copy the following command in the terminal:
+To run Problema1 copy the following command in the terminal:
 (Command Pending)

 To run Problema2 copy the following command in the terminal, with representing the size of the matrix and vector to multiply.
 ```
 make "proc = n" run_Problema2
 ```